How Long is a Novel … and How Long Should YOUR Novel Be?

 How Long Are Different Types of Story?

-Let’s take a look at some key definitions, based on length.
+Let’s take a look at some key definitions, based on the number of words.

 How Long is a Novel?

-Novels average around 80,000 – 90,000 words in length.
+The average word count of a novel is about 80,000–90,000 words.
 However, anything over 40,000 words counts as a novel.
 There’s no upper limit: novels can potentially be hundreds of thousands of words long.

-Under 70,000 or over 100,000 could be hard to sell to an agent/publisher and might seem unusually short or long to readers … though this does depend on the genre.
-If you’re taking part in NaNoWriMo (National Novel Writing Month, run in November each year), then you’ll be aiming to write a novel of 50,000 words.
+Under 70,000 or over 100,000 could be hard to sell to an agent/publisher and might seem unusually short or long to readers … though the “expected” novel length does depend on the genre.
+For instance, mass-market romance (think Mills & Boon) is usually around 50,000 words; epic fantasy novels are often 150,000 words or more.

 How Long is a Novella?